littleraskol/Government-Variety-Pack/lrsk-gov-var/README.md

 5. Changes

 v?.? (?/?/?) - Vela (3.13) Update
--Fixed what was needed for compatibility with Stellaris 3.13 (Vela) -Updated compat version number.
+-Fixed what was needed for compatibility with Stellaris 3.13 (Vela).
+--Removed references to deprecated resource buildings (building_crystal_mines, building_mote_harvesters, and building_gas_extractors).
+--Shifted Xenophobic pop growth to use new founder_species_growth_mult modifier.
+-Updated compat version number.

 v6.1.0 (7/19/24) - Built-In Adaptation to Ethics and Civics Classic